 Pelosi scolds White House over no response in virus talks

-House Speaker Nancy Pelosi is pointing fingers over the failure to deliver coronavirus aid
+House Speaker Nancy Pelosi is pointing fingers at the Trump administration over the failure to deliver coronavirus aid

 WASHINGTON -- House Speaker Nancy Pelosi issued a scolding assessment of COVID-19 relief talks on Thursday, blaming Treasury Secretary Steven Mnuchin for failing to produce answers to her demands for Democratic priorities as part of an almost $2 trillion aid package.